 SHAKEN Elements

 Secure Telephone Identity Authentication Service (STI-AS) – Defined in [ATIS-1000074] as an application server that performs the function of the authentication service defined in RFC 8224 in the context of caller identity authentication.
+In the context of this standard, the STI-AS contains a logical component that provides the authentication service for the SIP RPH signing defined in [IETF RFC 8443].

 Secure Telephone Identity Verification Service (STI-VS) – Defined in [ATIS-1000074] as an application server that performs the function of the verification service defined in RFC 8224 in the context of caller identity verification.
+In the context of this standard, the STI-AS contains a logical component that provides the verification service for the SIP RPH signing defined in [IETF RFC 8443].

 Call Validation Treatment (CVT) – Defined in [ATIS-1000074] as a logical function that could be an application server function or a third party application for applying anti-spoofing mitigation techniques once the caller identity signature is positively or negatively verified.